collaborativebioinformatics/BioAI_manuscript/paper.md

 Team 8: Discovering cell cycle phase-specific chromatin conformation changes based on single cell Hi-C and multi-omics data: https://github.com/SFGLab/Team8_PhaseSpecific_Chromatin_Changes

-Team 9: Advanced Modeling of Toxicological Profiles: https://github.com/SFGLab/Team9_Toxicological_Profiles
+Team 9: Advanced modeling of toxicological profiles: https://github.com/SFGLab/Team9_Toxicological_Profiles

 Team 10: Developing graph neural networks for gene regulation discovery: https://github.com/SFGLab/GNN4GRN-3D

 ## Team 1: Prioritizing disease-associated genes using graph neural networks

 Medical genomics aims at finding genes related to diseases.
-Experimental studies are often laborious and expensive, therefore bioinformatics methods are useful in the prioritization of candidate disease-associated genes [@Shi2020-ll].
-Recent bioinformatics methods based on machine learning, such as graph neural networks (GNNs), are increasingly popular [@Ata2021-hq; @Zitnik2024-gc].
-GNNs are expected to offer improved performance by recognizing complex network patterns and leveraging additional biological information.
-The increasing number of GNN-based methods requires further understanding of how they compare to the state-of-the-art network propagation methods such as Random Walk with Restart [@Baptista2022-xb; @Kohler2008-vj] or PageRank [@Page1999-pi; @Chung2010-xy].
-Compared to network propagation, the usability of GNNs is often limited due to high computational requirements and issues with interpretability.
-During the hackathon, we aimed at comparing the performance of graph neural networks with network propagation methods [@Cowen2017-ku].
-As for the use case, we focused on genes involved in hereditary ataxia, a group of rare neurodegenerative disorders characterized by progressive loss of coordination and balance [@Perlman1993-bp; @Park2022-lb].
+Experimental studies are laborious and expensive, therefore bioinformatics methods are useful in the prioritization of candidate disease-associated genes [@Shi2020-ll].
+Recent network-based analysis methods based on machine learning, such as graph neural networks (GNNs), are increasingly popular [@Ata2021-hq; @Zitnik2024-gc; @Cowen2017-ku].
+They recognize complex network patterns and can leverage additional biological information.
+The increasing number of machine learning methods requires further understanding of how they compare to the state-of-the-art network propagation methods such as Random Walk with Restart [@Baptista2022-xb; @Kohler2008-vj] or PageRank [@Page1999-pi; @Chung2010-xy].
+Compared to network propagation, the usability of GNNs is often limited due to high computational requirements and difficulties with interpretability.
+During the hackathon, we aimed to compare the performance of graph neural networks with network propagation methods in disease-gene prioritization.
+For the disease of interest, we selected hereditary ataxia, a group of rare neurodegenerative disorders characterized by progressive loss of coordination and balance [@Perlman1993-bp; @Park2022-lb].

 ## Team 2: AI-Driven Microbiome Analysis for Predicting Poultry Health and Performance